PhantomMike/100-days-of-code/log.md

 **Today's Progress:** Started FCC Porfolio Page on codepen.
 Needs more planning, only very rough skeleton so far.

 **Thoughts:** Need to decide how fancy I want this to be.
-I'm going to focus on usign the grid/columns in boostrap and going from there, so this will primarily be a bootstrap learning exercise.
+I'm going to focus on using the grid/columns in boostrap and going from there, so this will primarily be a bootstrap learning exercise.

 ### Day 11: January 24, 2017